MoxeHealth/MillionHeartsAPI/README.md

-This is our Repo for the C# wrapper that we wrote for the Mighty Hearts Challenge
+This is our Repo for the C# wrapper that we wrote for the Million Hearts Challenge
 First:
-Include the MightyHeartsAPI dll in your project.
+Include the MillionHeartsAPI dll in your project.
 This library also relies on JSON.Net and Microsoft's AntiXSS libraries, so the easiest way to do this is to use NuGET to get the package

 Or, from the Package Manager Console:

-    PM> Install-Package MightyHeartsAPI
+    PM> Install-Package MillionHeartsAPI

 When we post an update, we'll try to inform you through updates here on GitHub or on our blog at blog.moxehealth.com How to use the code: